wolfSSL/wolfBoot-examples/test-app-STM32F4-measured-boot/README.md

 | 3V       | +3V           | Pin 1         |
 | GND      | Ground        | Pin 6         |

-UART1 on the STM32F4 is used.
+UART1 on the STM32F4 is used by default.
+The default baud rate is 115200.

 The UART Pinout can be found below:

 | STM32F4  | Pin function |
 |----------|:------------:|